Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Results

 \subsection{Influence of Input Features}

-We test the influence of different features.
-Following the experience of using the root mean square (RMS) and the median frequency (MDF) to depict fatigue, we perform PCA on the RMS and MDF of the 9 muscles and extract the first principle components denoted by $P_{RMS}$ and $P_{MDF}$, respectively. $P_{RMS}$ and $P_{MDF}$ are used as the inputs for the estimator to replace $W_t$ and $I_t$.
-We use $WO_{RM}$ and $WO_{SI}$ for the weak monotonicity comparison and use $Tr_{AD,F}$ and $Tr_{SF,F}$ versus $Tr_{AD,RM}$ and $Tr_{SF,RM}$ for the trendability comparison.
-The performance is averaged over subjects and days.
+We tested the influence of different features.
+Following the experience of using the root mean square (RMS) and the median frequency (MDF) to depict fatigue \cite{zhang2018non,wang2021novel}, we performed PCA on the RMS and MDF of the 9 muscles, respectively, and extracted the first principle components denoted by $P_{RMS}$ and $P_{MDF}$, respectively. $P_{RMS}$ and $P_{MDF}$ were used as the inputs for the estimator to replace $W_t$ and $I_t$.
+We used $RM$ to denote using $P_{RMS}$ and $P_{MDF}$ as input features and used $SI$ to denote using $W_t$ and $I_t$ as input features.
+We presented the weak monotonicity comparison and use $Tr_{AD,F}$ and $Tr_{SF,F}$ versus $Tr_{AD,RM}$ and $Tr_{SF,RM}$ for the trendability comparison.
 Alpha level is set as 0.05.

 It can be seen from Fig. \ref{fig:feature} that our proposed features $W_t$ and $I_t$ generally outperform the features RMS and MDF traditionally used for estimating muscle fatigue under isometric or static contractions.
-The results indicate solely depicting single muscle properties for multi-muscle contractions could be insufficient.
+The results indicate that solely depicting single muscle properties for multi-muscle contractions is insufficient.